If you are planning on travelling within Europe – it’s a good idea to apply for a European Health Insurance Card (EHIC ) (Formerly known as the E111)

 There is no charge for an EHIC : beware of some websites trying to look like the official HSE EHIC application site.
 They will try to charge you as much as €40 just to redirect you to the HSE site or to send you a form.

 It is advisable to also take out travel insurance even if you have an EHIC.

 The EHIC doesn’t cover 100% of medical costs in all countries (see examples below).
 It doesn’t cover medical repatriation, ongoing medical treatment or treatment of a non-urgent nature.
 Also, some private hospitals may not accept the EHIC .

 Some Examples of EHIC Cover

-For in-patient treatment an EHIC will entitle you to get 75% of the cost paid direct to the hospital.
+For in-patient treatment, an EHIC will entitle you to get 75% of the cost paid directly to the hospital.
 You pay the balance.
 You must also pay a fixed daily hospital charge (forfait journalier).

 GP – Treatment under the European Health Insurance Card is only provided by practitioners within the Spanish Health Service.
 If you need to call out a doctor in an emergency, make it clear that you have a European Health Insurance Card and that you will want to be treated under EU arrangements.

 Medicines prescribed – You will have to pay up to 40% of the cost unless you are a pensioner, in which case the medicines will be free of charge.

 If you require urgent treatment, it will only be provided free of charge in a public ward at a public hospital if you have an EHIC .